Join our Creative Research Methods Reading Group

 Share:

-The Binks Hub will work with communities to co-produce a programme of research and knowledge exchange that promotes social justice, relational research methods and human flourishing.
+The Binks Hub is working with communities to co-produce a programme of research and knowledge exchange that promotes social justice, relational research methods and human flourishing.

 Recent posts